Every product is carefully selected by our editors. If you buy from a link, we may earn a commission. Learn more.

 LS2

-LS2 saw its beginnings in the 1990s when Arthur Liao created a home-based business in rural China making helmets.
+LS2 saw its beginnings in the 1990s when Arthur Liao created a home-based business in rural China to make helmets.
 In 1992, Liao opened a new factory to cater for demand and grew from one employee to over 100.
-By 2005, the company was manufacturing 2 million helmets year.
-LS2 entered the Australian market in 2012 and cites 30% year-on-year growth via their distributor Monza imports.
+By 2005, the company was manufacturing two million helmets each year.
+LS2 entered the Australian market in 2012 and claims 30% year-on-year growth via their distributor Monza imports.

 Nolan

-Nolangroup is an Italian company that was founded in 1972 by Lander Nocchi who began producing injection moulded polycarbonate shell helmets.
-It is the largest producer of helmets in Europe and the only company in the sector to produce entirely in Italy through a fully-integrated production process.
+Nolangroup is an Italian company founded in 1972 by Lander Nocchi, who began producing injection moulded polycarbonate shell helmets.
+It is the largest producer of helmets in Europe and the only company in the sector to produce entirely in Italy through a fully integrated production process.

 SCHUBERTH

-SCHUBERTH was founded in Germany in 1922 and entered the helmet business in 1929 before producing its first motorcycle helmet in 1954.
-Today their portfolio includes helmets for workers, police, fire brigade, motorcycling and Formula 1, including gracing the head of 2021 Champion Max Verstappen.
-Readers of MOTORRAD, Europe’s largest motorcycle magazine, have named SCHUBERTH their best brand, for 13 years in a row/
+SCHUBERTH was founded in Germany circa 1922 and entered the helmet business in 1929 before producing its first motorcycle helmet in 1954.
+Today, their portfolio includes helmets for workers, police, fire brigade, motorcycling, and even Formula 1 — having even graced the head of three-time world champion Max Verstappen.
+Readers of MOTORRAD, Europe’s largest motorcycle magazine, have named SCHUBERTH their best brand for 13 years in a row.

 Shark

-Shark Helmets was founded in Marseille, France in 1986 by former professional racers the Teston brothers, determined to create one of the world’s safest helmet brands.
-Known for its innovation, in 1991, the brand was the first brand to have industrially manufactured a helmet using carbon fibre.
-Today the brother’s ethos remains, to push the technical boundaries by reinventing the motorcycle helmet industry.
+Shark was founded in Marseille, France circa 1986 by former professional racers the Teston brothers, who were determined to create one of the world’s safest helmet brands.
+Known for its innovation, in 1991, it became the first brand to have industrially manufactured a helmet using carbon fibre.
+The brother’s ethos remains to this very day, pushing the technical boundaries by reinventing the motorcycle helmet industry.

 SHOEI

-Just like the very first SHOEI helmet created by the brand’s founder Eitaro Kamata back in 1959, SHOEI has established itself as the preeminent manufacturer of handmade helmets, with over 50 people involved in the construction of each and every helmet.
-SHOEI combines the latest in technology with consumer feedback, modern testing practices, advanced materials and 60 years of helmet building experience.
+Much like their very first helmet created by the brand’s founder Eitaro Kamata back in 1959, SHOEI has established itself as the preeminent manufacturer of handmade helmets, with over 50 people involved in the construction of each and every helmet.
+SHOEI combines the latest in technology with consumer feedback, modern testing practices, advanced materials, and 60 years of helmet-building experience.

 Bell RS-2

-The full face motorcycle helmet covers the whole face and head with inner padding, thus they provide the rider with a snug and secure fit and offer the most coverage for your neck.
-Full face motorcycle helmets feature a chin bar and ventilation system integrated into the outer shell, to protect your face from potential impact, a key safety feature other styles lack.
+The full-face motorcycle helmet covers the whole face and head with inner padding, thus providing the rider with a snug and secure fit; and offering the most coverage for your neck.
+Full-face motorcycle helmets feature a chin bar and ventilation system integrated into the outer shell to protect your face from potential impact — a key safety feature other styles lack.
 Many also feature internal sun visors.

 Modular Helmet